-Along with the increasing availability of software wich support architectural design (Autocad, ArchiCAD), the first professional architectural visualizations appeared (Zaha Hadid and her The Peak Club in Hong Kong, 1983), which were helpful in advertising property development investments.
-In the 90s of the last century, “3D Studio” software appeared on the market (current 3ds Max), then the 3D visualization market, including architectural visualizations, was shaped.
+Along with the increasing availability of software which supports architectural design (Autocad, ArchiCAD), the first professional architectural visualizations appeared (Zaha Hadid and her The Peak Club in Hong Kong, 1983), which were helpful in advertising property development investments.
+In the 90s of the last century, “3D Studio” software appeared on the market (current 3ds Max), and then the 3D visualization market, including architectural visualizations, was shaped.

 There are many different ways of presenting architectural visualization:

 - Static visualizations like interior, exterior and aerial renderings, 3D floor plans and etc. To see a few examples click here.

 - Full 3D animation or embedded in real video.